Optimal resource cost for error mitigation: Introduction

-To address this problem, here we provide a general methodology to evaluate the optimal resource overhead necessary for probabilistic error cancellation with a full set of implementable operations.
-Our approach is to relate the optimal sampling cost to a quantity studied in resource theories~\cite{Chitambar2019resource}.
+Here, we introduce a framework that incorporates the full expressibility of noisy near-term devices that do not assume error correction.
+Our framework formalizes the optimal resource cost for the probabilistic error cancellation with respect to a continuous set of implementable operations, reflecting the flexibility of the NISQ devices.
+This consideration, however, also raises a demanding theoretical problem; since we need to take into account infinitely many implementable operations, obtaining the optimal resource cost can be extremely challenging.
+We address this problem by relating the optimal cost to a quantity studied in resource theories~\cite{Chitambar2019resource}.
 A major pillar of resource theories is the quantification of resources, and previous studies indicated intimate relations between quasiprobability representation and resource quantifiers~\cite{Vidal2002computable, Takagi2018convex, Albarelli2018resource, Tan2020negativity}.
-In particular, a resource quantifier known as \textit{robustness measure}, which was first introduced to quantify the amount of entanglement~\cite{Vidal1999robustness}, has found several applications in the context of simulating quantum circuits~\cite{Howard2017application, Seddon2020quantifying} and quantum memory~\cite{Yuan2019memory}.
-In this work, we formalize a relevant resource-theoretic setup by identifying our set of implementable operations with the free resource and find that the optimal sampling cost for error mitigation can be characterized by the robustness measure in our framework.
-This allows us to employ tools from general convex resource theories~\cite{Takagi2019operational,Takagi2019general} to obtain bounds for this resource measure, resulting in effective evaluation of the optimal sampling cost for error mitigation.
-We exemplify the effectiveness of our method by applying it to several important noise models and obtaining the \textit{exact} optimal costs for depolarizing and dephasing noise channels, confirming that the heuristic decomposition for the depolarizing channel given in Ref.~\cite{Temme2017error} is indeed optimal, as well as obtaining bounds for the amplitude damping channel.
-We further apply our method to a general noise model and obtain universal bounds applicable for any noise given in a certain form.
-Our work provides a useful systematic way of evaluating ultimate resource cost for error mitigation crucial for running useful algorithms, as well as presents another application of resource theories as useful theoretical tools to address concrete problems~\cite{Howard2017application,Halpern2020photoisomer,Takagi2018skew,Fang2019nogo,Takagi2020application,Zhou2020errorcorrection}.
+In particular, a resource quantifier known as \textit{robustness measure}~\cite{Vidal1999robustness}, has found several applications in the context of simulating quantum circuits~\cite{Howard2017application, Seddon2020quantifying} and quantum memory~\cite{Yuan2019memory}.
+We consider our set of implementable operations as the accessible free resource and find that the optimal mitigation cost can be characterized by the robustness measure defined in our resource-theoretic framework, which can be evaluated by leveraging tools in general convex resource theories~\cite{Takagi2019operational,Takagi2019general}.